maximilianou/docker15_react_redux_onefile/README.md

 ####Trying to simplify One File Explanation of React Redux.
 This is the minimal example i have seen.

-( This could help in a realtime interview, cut an paste, and do the react redux exercise,
+( This could help in a realtime interview, clone, cut and paste, npm install, and do the react redux exercise,

 showing that you manage the concepts, fast, clear.. or not so.